Tom Cotton: Early life and education

 Cotton was accepted to Harvard College after graduating from high school in 1995.
 At Harvard, he majored in government and was a member of the editorial board of The Harvard Crimson, often dissenting from the liberal majority.
 In articles, Cotton addressed what he saw as "sacred cows" such as affirmative action.
 He graduated with an A.B. magna cum laude in 1998 after only three years of study.
 Cotton's senior thesis focused on The Federalist Papers.

 After graduating from Harvard College in 1998, Cotton was accepted into a master's program at Claremont Graduate University.
-He left in 1999, saying that he found academic life "too sedentary", and instead enrolled at Harvard Law School.
-He graduated with a J.D. degree in 2002.
+He left in 1999, saying that he found academic life "too sedentary", and instead enrolled at Harvard Law School, graduating with his Juris Doctor in 2002.

 Career

 After graduating from Harvard Law School, Cotton spent one year as a law clerk for Judge Jerry Edwin Smith of the U.S. Court of Appeals for the Fifth Circuit.
 He then went into private practice as an associate at law firms Gibson, Dunn & Crutcher and Cooper & Kirk in Washington, D.C., until he enlisted in the U.S. Army in 2005.